ronka/jetWP/README.md

-### Starter Theme For WordPress 1.5.1
+# JetWP 1.5.1 :zap: :rocket:
+#### Simple WordPress starter theme

-Blank starter theme for WP based on Bootstrap, SASS and Gulp
+Blank theme using on Bootstrap, SASS and Gulp.